kbdnr/twbt/README.md

 # Purpose

 This was developed during my finals week as a proof of concept for throwing together a twitter bot quickly.
 Oauth methods need improvement, but overall this is a working product.
-Currently running live (most of the time) @_s_p_e_d_
+Currently running live (most of the time) https://twitter.com/_s_p_e_d_

 # Requirements